 The shishito pepper has gotten quite popular in recent years.
-The shishito pepper comes from East Asia and is a noticeable part of the cuisine of Japan and Korea.
+Shishito peppers come from East Asia and are a noticeable part of the cuisine of Japan and Korea.
 While there are many dishes and side dishes that incorporate this pepper, the most simple version is just basic blistered shishito peppers which are quickly fried in a bit of oil and sprinkled with salt.

 Shishito peppers are not spicy, however every once in a while there will be one that can be a bit hotter than normal.
-People say about 5-10% chance you get a spicy one, but at that it’s still far less spicy than a jalapeno.
+People say there is a 5-10% chance you get a spicy one, but at that it’s still far less spicy than a jalapeno.
+They make the perfect accompaniment to tsukune at a traditional Japanese izakaya!

 How To Prepare Shishito Peppers